Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Concluding Remarks

 \section{Concluding Remarks}

-We presented an MLE formulation for a generic network localization problem, both in static and dynamic contexts, including range and bearing measurements between nodes.
-The introduction of angular information with an appropriate relaxation allowed the method to overcome some challenges usually encountered in similar relaxations for distances.
-For example, anchors are not required to be deployed at the boundary of the network, unlike many other approaches.
-When compared with a hybrid state-of-the-art SDP relaxation, our algorithm reveals superior accuracy and less susceptibility to network configuration.
-While it is not necessary that all nodes measure bearings, it must be emphasized that each bearing should have corresponding distance measurement.
-Of course, range measurements can exist alone for some pairs of vehicles.
-This is due to our relaxation, causing these terms to be dependent on the formulation for the ranges.
+We extend the static MLE formulation for a generic mobile network localization problem from hybrid (range and bearing) measurements to the dynamic setting, in an horizon-based approach.
+This entails only the additional assumption that each node can measure its own velocity.
+We show that this extended formulation is still amenable to a tight convex relaxation and can be implemented in a distributed manner.

-The initial formulation is extended to dynamic networks, in a horizon-based approach, and proven to be distributed.
-Comparison with EKF (Figure~\ref{fig:outlier_dist_node}), a centralized state-of-the-art method, shows the superior performance of our method for cases with variable motion patterns, where for mostly linear trajectories the EKF still slightly outperforms our distributed estimator.
-Nonetheless, EKF requires a good initialization for convergence, whereas our distributed convex method is proven to converge without initialization requirements.
-Furthermore, the accuracy of our algorithm is nearly constant throughout the trajectory, thus being more predictable than EKF.
+Comparison with EKF, a centralized state-of-the-art method, shows the superior performance of our method for cases with variable motion patterns, where for mostly linear trajectories the EKF still slightly outperforms our distributed estimator.
+Nonetheless, unlike EKF, our distributed convex method is proven to converge regardless of initialization and offer nearly constant accuracy throughout the trajectory, thus being more predictable than EKF.
 More importantly, our algorithm shows more robustness in the presence of outliers in measurements, which is a known issue in real-life scenarios.

 Besides, with the proposed parameter estimation process, no parameter tuning is required, so the algorithm can be easily applied to new environments or technologies.
-However, it should be noted that this is a sensitive step where abnormal values could start a chain of wrong position estimates, leading to equally wrong parameter estimates and so on.
+However, it should be noted that this is a sensitive step where abnormal values could start a chain of wrong position and parameter estimates.
 While a formal proof would be desirable in future approaches, our simulations have consistently demonstrated that the method maintains its performance, regardless of the initialization chosen and despite the estimated parameters.
 Therefore, we have strong empirical evidence of robustness for the proposed method, although additional research is needed to prove its validity formally.